 Procedure for NRIs to Avail an Aadhaar Card

-The first step to availing an Aadhaar card is to submit all the relevant documents that establish your identity as a non-resident Indian.
-The documents you will have to furnish will include your birth certificate, photo ID card and school certificate.
-NRIs will also be requested to produce the connection they have with another country where they hold a Green card.
-The documents will then be verified by the officials to determine whether or not you are eligible for an Aadhaar card.
+The first step to availing an Aadhaar card is to submit all the relevant documents that establish the identity of the non-resident Indian.
+The documents he/she will have to furnish will include birth certificate, photo ID card and school certificate.
+The submitted documents will then be verified by the officials to determine whether or not the individual is eligible for an Aadhaar card. .

-After you have submitted you documents, you will be called for a biometric scanning where all ten of your fingers will be scanned to establish your unique identity.
-The biometric scan is necessary to ensure that your identification is unique and accurate, so you will personally have to visit the Aadhaar card enrolment centre to complete the process.
+After an NRI has submitted his/her documents, he/she will be called for a biometric scanning where all ten of his/her fingers will be scanned to establish the unique identity.
+The biometric scan is necessary to ensure that identification of the individual is unique and accurate, so the person will have to visit the Aadhaar card enrolment centre to complete the process.

-Your finger-tips will not be the only thing being scanned to establish your perfect identity.
-The authorities will also scan your iris to ensure that your identity will never have the risk of being confused with someone else’s.
-The iris scanning will also be held in the Aadhaar enrolment centre after your fingertips have been scanned.
+The authorities will also scan his/her iris to ensure that the identity will never have the risk of being confused with someone else’s.
+The iris scanning will also be held in the Aadhaar enrolment centre.

-Once you have completed the scanning procedures, you will have to have your photograph taken by the web-camera at the enrolment centre.
-The photograph will then be added to your Aadhaar documents and you will receive your Aadhaar Card from the UIDAI.
+Once the scanning procedures are complete, the Aadhaar applicants will have to have their photograph taken by the web-camera at the enrolment centre.
+The photograph will then be added to the Aadhaar documents and they will receive the physical copy of Aadhaar Card from the UIDAI.

-It takes around three months for the authorities to dispatch your Aadhaar card, but you can track the status of your Aadhaar card online by visiting the UIDAI website.
 The amount of time taken for UIDAI card to dispatch an NRI’s Aadhaar card is the same as the amount of time taken to grant a resident’s Aadhaar card.
-By following the simple aforementioned steps, you can avail your Aadhaar card with relative ease.